lux-org/lux-widget/CONTRIBUTING.md

 # Debugging and Testing with Jupyter

-When you make a change to the source code in the `lux-widget/` folder, you can rebuild by doing this:
+If you are developing with Jupyter Notebook and make a change to the source code in the `lux-widget/` folder, you can rebuild by doing this:

 ```bash
 sh install.sh